Communication as Voting: Introduction

-We extend all results above to a natural class of equilibria in which the senders follow monotone strategies when there are arbitrary numbers of states, signals, and messages.
-When the number of senders is sufficiently large, we show that the senders endogenously pool all but one signal into a common message; thus, monotone equilibria are equivalent to equilibria with binary messages and signals.
-We prove this result using a novel method based on large deviations theory, which may be of independent interest to theorists studying communication and voting.
+We extend the preceding results to a natural class of equilibria in which the senders use monotone strategies, in settings with arbitrary numbers of states, signals, and messages.
+We show that, when the number of senders is sufficiently large, the senders endogenously pool all but one signal into a common message, so that monotone equilibria become equivalent to equilibria with binary signals and binary messages.
+Importantly, we employ a novel approach based on large deviations theory, which may be of independent interest to theorists studying communication and voting.

-Finally, we consider the mechanism design problem in which the receiver can commit to how she responds to messages.
-Without disagreement states, when the number of senders grows large, the receiver can reach her first best by adopting a simple binary voting mechanism and committing to any qualified majority rule, selecting the proposal whenever the approval share exceeds an arbitrarily chosen interior cutoff.
-This observation is an immediate consequence of the modern Condorcet jury theorem \citep[e.g.,][]{ladha1992condorcet,feddersen1997voting,feddersen1998convicting}.
-When disagreement states exist, however, every qualified majority rule fails to implement the receiver’s first best, instead yielding the senders’ first best.
-In this case, we show that the receiver can achieve her first best by randomizing between two qualified majority rules.
-The first rule implements the receiver’s first best if the senders report truthfully.
-The second rule creates an additional pivotal event that restores the senders' truth-telling incentives.
+Since cheap-talk communication is subject to sharp limitations, we ask whether introducing a mediator with commitment power can improve information transmission and restore efficiency.
+The mediator does not observe the senders' signals but can commit to a communication mechanism that collects their messages and sends recommendations to the receiver.
+In petitions and protests, the mediator can be interpreted as a petition platform or an advocacy organization that aggregates citizens' views and conveys a recommendation to the policymaker.
+The mediator's commitment power can be sustained by reputational concerns because deviating from the announced procedure would damage the mediator's credibility in future interactions.
+More broadly, the mediator can be interpreted as a shareholder representative in nonbinding shareholder voting or as a survey platform, polling firm, or statistical agency in applications involving surveys and polls.

+We show that, as the number of senders grows large, the mediator can attain outcomes arbitrarily close to those achievable if she observed all the senders' signals.
+When the mediator’s preference is aligned with the receiver’s, she can attain the receiver’s first best.
+When the mediator’s preference is aligned with the senders’, she can attain the senders' optimal Bayesian-persuasion outcome: the best outcome the senders could obtain if they pooled their dispersed information, learned the state, and committed to a state-contingent recommendation rule for the receiver.
+More generally, the mediator can attain any outcome on the Pareto frontier between the receiver's first best and the senders' optimal Bayesian-persuasion outcome.
+In particular, all the outcomes on this frontier can be asymptotically implemented by simple, intuitive step mechanisms.